When is the best time to go to Sicily?

 Sicily in April

 - Holy Week and Easter – In all Christian countries, including Italy, Holy Week begins on Palm Sunday and ends on Easter Sunday.
-While it may occur in late March, in 2020 it will be from April 5 to April 11.
+It may occur in late March or early April.
 On Holy Thursday in Trapani, the Procession of the Mysteries is performed by 18 statuary groups.
-Dating back to the 17th- and 18th-centuries, it evokes images of the passion of Christ.
+Dating back to the 17th and 18th-centuries, it evokes images of the passion of Christ.
 In Prizzi, a folkloristic-religious tradition related to Easter events known as the Devils’ dance will take place.
 There are many other festivities throughout the week, and Easter mass will be held in churches across Sicily.

 - Ricotta Festival – In Vizzini on April 25 every year, the Sagra della Ricotta takes place to celebrate Ricotta cheese.
 Famous around Sicily, there will not only be lots of cheese to eat but all sorts of local plates, music, and cultural events.